Sherin Mathews Cause Of Death: Autopsy Reveals Texas 3-Year-Old Died Of ‘Homicidal Violence’

 Mitch Nolte, the attorney for Sherin’s adoptive mother, Sini Mathews, told WFAA Dallas the autopsy report does not implicate his client in the little girl’s death.

-Both of Sherin’s adoptive parents, Sini and Wesley Mathews are jailed in connection with Sherin’s case.
+Both of Sherin’s adoptive parents, Sini and Wesley Mathews, are jailed in connection with Sherin’s case.
 Just weeks ago, a judge denied the couple access to their biological daughter, who was removed from the home by Child Protective Services shortly after the investigation into Sherin’s disappearance began.

 The custody hearing ruling was due in part to the testimony given by a physician who testified she worried Sherin had been injured by her parents and reported her concerns to CPS.

 Sherin’s lifeless body was found by a cadaver dog on Sunday, October 22, in a culvert not far from her family’s home.
-Wesley was arrested the next day and charged with Injury to a Child, a first-degree felony for which he could face 5 to 99 years behind bars if convicted.
+Wesley was arrested the next day and charged with Injury to a Child, a first-degree felony for which he could face five to 99 years behind bars if convicted.
 He is being held on $1,000,000 bond.

 Sini is charged with child endangerment and is being held on a $100,000 bond.
 She is accused of leaving Sherin, 3, alone at home while she and her husband, Wesley, went out to dinner with their biological daughter.
 The outing reportedly took place on October 6, the night before Sherin was reported missing, according to the Dallas Morning News.